idlist/npm-san-check/README.md

 Yet another `package.json` update checker.

-*Why another?* Because I really liked `npm-check-updates`, but its shorter command `ncu` conflicts with NVIDIA's Nsight Compute CLI (which is also `ncu`), and it has 334 dependencies.
+*Why another?* Because I really liked `npm-check-updates`, but its shorter command `ncu` conflicts with NVIDIA's Nsight Compute CLI (which is also `ncu`), and it has 334 dependencies in total.

 ## Usage